feiss/apainter-brush-tutorial/creating brush with api.md

 }
 ```

 For this to work, the vertices objects must be unique references.
-For doing this, in our function `addPoint()` change line:
+For doing this, in our function `addPoint()` change the line:

 `lineGeometry.vertices.push(pointerPosition, this.data.prevPointerPosition);`